Shivakumar0017/google-keep-clone/README.md

 # Google-Keep

 This project is just the clone of google keep.
+It is used to keep track of your notes.